aaromalonline/gitlink/README.md

 # GitLink

-GitLink is a command-line utility that simplifies the process of cloning and initializing Git repositories.
+GitLink is a command-line utility that simplifies the process of cloning and initializing Git repositories automating whole git repository setup.
 It provides two primary modes of operation:

 - **Clone Mode (`--clone`)**: Clones an existing Git repository into a specified directory.
 - **Init Mode (`--init`)**: Initializes a new Git repository in an empty directory and sets up a remote origin.